 Affectionate in Its Own Way

-Abyssinians show affection through interaction rather than constant cuddling.
-This makes them suitable for children who understand personal space.
+Abyssinians show affection through interaction with owner.
+This makes them suitable for children who understand personal space is very important.

 Example

-Instead of staying on a child’s lap for long periods, an Abyssinian may sit beside them while they watch TV or read, showing companionship without feeling overwhelmed.
+Abyssinian may sit beside the child while they watch TV or do homework, showing companionship without feeling overwhelmed.

 7.5 Low Aggression and Good Family Compatibility